isofarro/php7-slim-docker/README.md

 ### Install

-Assumes composer is installed in on the host
+Assumes composer is installed on the host

     composer install